 Veterans and Dependents Using Educational Benefits

-Please contact the Veteran Resource Center to discuss any fall enrollment changes.
-Staff can be reached via email at email@example.com.
+Effective June 1, 2022, students using the Post 9/11 benefit must be enrolled in at least one class in person to receive their full benefit.
+Please contact the Veteran Resource Center to discuss any questions about your benefit or enrollment changes.
+Staff can be reached via email at firstname.lastname@example.org.

 How are Financial Aid deadlines impacted by the COVID-19 changes?